Current employer: GA Solicitors

 How did studying at Plymouth help you?

-You learn fantastic life skills at Plymouth University and you get to know some local business people whilst studying as well, which is really important.
+You learn fantastic life skills at Plymouth and you get to know some local business people whilst studying as well, which is really important.
 I liked that the course was personal and the tutors were always available and happy to help you.
 I would also recommend that students attend the Plymouth Junior Chamber of Commerce so that they get used to networking in a business environment.
 The Plymouth Junior Chamber of Commerce isn’t just for business people: students are welcome and could make valuable contacts.

 What is your favourite memory of studying at Plymouth?